helicopter-1/plugin-deployment/oneClickDeploy/README.md

    #Important

-   Keep in mind that you still have to do the Oracle Contract deployment part wich you find here: https://docs.goplugin.co
+   Keep in mind that you still have to do the Oracle Contract deployment part which you find here: https://docs.goplugin.co